Code for Drywall in a Garage: A Comprehensive Guide

 2021 IRC

-At times there is a confusion between IRC and IBC.
+At times there is confusion between IRC and IBC.
 To clarify:

-The International Residential Code (IRC) is essentially a subset of International Building Code (IBC).
-The scope of IRC is limited to “all components of a house or townhouse“. whereas the scope of IBC covers all types of buildings, such as shopping malls, offices, factories etc.
+The International Residential Code (IRC) is essentially a subset of the International Building Code (IBC).
+The scope of IRC is limited to “all components of a house or townhouse“.

 The International Building Code (IBC) is the foundation of the complete Family of International Codes®.
 It is an essential tool to preserve public health and safety that provides safeguards from hazards associated with the built environment.